Challenge

 The Outcome

-The network will add 1,740 miles of new and upgraded bike facilities in San Antonio, increasing comfortable bike facilities in disadvantaged areas by 275%.
-Once implemented, two-thirds of residents will have access to a school, and over half will have access to a grocery store, all within a 15-minute bike ride.
 The City is currently in the process of adopting the plan and has already begun implementing its recommendations, starting with projects like the McCullough Avenue Bike Feasibility Study, led by Kittelson.
-These projects will be evaluated for inclusion in the City’s bond program, positioning San Antonio to apply for grant funding to bring them to life.
+The plan’s recommendations will be evaluated for inclusion in the city’s bond program, positioning San Antonio to apply for grant funding and bring these projects to life.